kuznetsov-radio/gxmodelfitting/README.md

 Nx, Ny - x and y sizes of the model map, in pixels.<br/>

 The optional parameters include:<br/>
 RefFiles - if specified, the program loads the observed radio maps from the files given by RefDir+RefFiles.
-Default: all *.sav files in the RefDir directory.<br/>
+Default: all &ast.sav files in the RefDir directory.<br/>
 Q0start - the initial value of Q0.
 It can be either: a scalar value (applied to all a an b), or a 2D N_a*N_b array, where N_a and N_b are the sizes of alist and blist arrays.
 Default: the best-fit Q0 parameters for AR 12924 (extrapolated to the specified a and b) will be used.<br/>
 threshold - the threshold value to compute the image mask.
 Comparison of the model and observed radio maps is performed in the area where (I_obs gt threshold*max(I_obs)) || (I_mod gt threshold*max(I_mod)).
 Default: 0.1.<br/>
 metric - the metric to minimize.
 It can be one of the following three options:<br/>